 Despite praying the sinner’s prayer I didn’t experience the radical transformation the disciples did.
 I wasn’t really interested in reading the Bible and when I did it felt more like a chore because I simply could not understand the thing.
 I didn’t have any emotional bond to God because, at the time, I was interested in other things like video games, movies, and music.
 I was young and constantly searching for anything to entertain myself.
 Praying and reading the Bible didn’t exactly fit those criteria.
 To those outside, I probably didn’t look like much of a Christian, in fact, I probably appeared to be like any other twelve to thirteen year old who was in the process of discovering himself.

 As I grew older, however, things started to change.
 I started to see who God was, how good He could be, and how much He truly loved me despite my shortcomings.
 As I studied and read the Bible I started to understand what was being said and I soon started to feel a sense of warmth and adoration for Jesus.
-I understood His death and what He came to accomplished and I started to see His fingerprints everywhere in my life and in the lives of those around me.
+I understood His death and what He came to accomplish and I started to see His fingerprints everywhere in my life and in the lives of those around me.

 Following that my intellect started to grow and as I was exposed to more and more opposing viewpoints I started to question.
 I questioned everything, from the beliefs I held, the music I listened to, and eventually to the existence of God Himself.
 I watched atheist videos and debates on youtube and articles containing arguments upon arguments for the falsity of Christianity.
 If I told you I was still in love with God during that time, that I felt some sort of emotional warmth or affection for Him, I would have been lying through my teeth had I said yes.
 My interest in God Himself had fallen back to the time when I was a kid and I was interested in other things.
 In this case, I was interested in finding out what was true.
 I was more than prepared to abandon a belief I once had if it was abundantly clear that it wasn’t true.
 So I started to weigh the evidence and arguments from both sides and I consumed arguments from atheists and Christian apologists.